 The Metrorail, an elevated rapid transit system that runs through Miami, provides convenient access to the medical school at the Civic Center Station exit.
 Discounted monthly Metrorail passes are available to UM students and must be ordered a month in advance of the month in which you would like to make use of the pass.
-To inquire about passes, contact the Department of Security at (305) 243-6280 or UMParking@med.miami.edu/security/Transit-Pass.htm
+To inquire about passes, contact the Department of Security at (305) 243-6280 or UMParking@med.miami.edu.
+For more information on the Public Transit Program: http://ummcsd.med.miami.edu/SECURITY/Transit_Pass.htm